 If you find that your child is scared or nervous about certain rides at Disneyland, consider reading the tips on this post 5 Helpful Tips for Calming Scared and Anxious Kids at Disney.

-There are A LOT of rides at Disneyland parks that don’t have height requirements.
+There are A LOT of Disneyland rides without height requirements!
+In particular these are located in the Disneyland Park, as opposed to Disney’s California Adventure park.
 You can check the list of attractions, or simply look at the signage at the attraction.
 There are some that might surprise you, like Mad Tea Party and Astro Orbitor.

 Where to Find the List of Disneyland Height Requirements